amankashyap004/flick-search/README.md

 npm run dev
 ```

-6.Open the application in your browser at `localhost`.
+6. Open the application in your browser at `localhost`.

 ### Technologies Used